containeroo/SyncFlaer/README.md

 If you want to ignore specific Ingresses, use the annotation `syncflaer.containeroo.ch/ignore=true`.

-To overwrite the default configuration for DNS records, you can specify the following annotations:
+To overwrite the default configuration for DNS records, you can specify the following annotations for each Ingress:

 | Annotation                         | Example        |
 |------------------------------------|----------------|